watery-desert/swipeable_tile/README.md

 },
 ```

-And the `progress` is basically the same animation controller responsible for tile slide animation.
-You can use this controller and animate the background.
+The `progress` is basically the same animation controller responsible for tile slide animation.
+You can use this controller to animate the background.

 To tigger vibration you have to check when tile is dragged certain animation controller value.
 And I used [vibration package](https://pub.dev/packages/vibration) for vibration and worked batter than [HapticFeedback](https://api.flutter.dev/flutter/services/HapticFeedback-class.html)